nigelredding/act65.github.io/about.md

 # About me

-My name is Alex.
-I am a wanna-be researcher, and maybe someday i’ll make it.
+Hey, my name is Alex.
+I am a wanna-be researcher, maybe someday i’ll make it.

 I like thinking about thinking, learning to learn, languages for languages, explaining explanation, science on science, solving problem-solving, and problem-solving problems, and thinking about which problems are important and why.